-What challenges are posed by forming a team?
+2.3.7 What challenges are posed by forming a team?

 Conducting technical rescue, like firefighting, is dangerous.
-Certainly risks can be limited by providing proper training about safe rescue techniques and by purchasing equipment designed to make rescues safer, but the sponsoring organisation must consider what dangers will confront rescuers and whether it and the rescuers are willing to face these dangers in a real incident.
+Certainly, risks can be limited by providing proper training about safe rescue techniques and by purchasing equipment designed to make rescues safer, but the sponsoring organisation must consider what dangers will confront rescuers and whether it and the rescuers are willing to face these dangers in a real incident.

-Statistics indicate that 60% of the deaths in confined spaces involve untrained and/or ill-equipped rescuers.
-Technical rescuers may face many risks including asphyxiation within a confined space, fall injuries from operating on ropes, and drowning while operating in swiftwater conditions.
+Statistics indicate that a sizable number of deaths in confined spaces involve untrained and/or ill-equipped rescuers.
+Technical rescuers may face many risks including asphyxiation within a confined space, fall injuries from operating on ropes, and drowning while operating in swift water conditions.